Meet the Community Leaders Supporting International Students at TAU

 Empowering students to build lasting connections and discover Israel

-In just under two weeks, the Lowy International School will welcome a new cohort of international students starting their undergraduate and graduate degrees at Tel Aviv University.
+On October 19, the Lowy International School welcomed the 2025/26 cohort of international students starting their undergraduate, graduate and postgrad degrees at Tel Aviv University.
 Supporting them throughout their journey will be the School’s Community Leaders, offering guidance, organizing events, and immersing students in Israeli culture while helping them become active participants in the international campus community.

 Orr Abergel, the head of the community team, encapsulates the spirit of the team: “Our goal is to help international students integrate into living and studying at TAU and empower them to start their own community initiatives that will enrich their experience while in Israel.”